-During the three-months ended September 30, 2020, the Corporation's financing activities provided cash totaling \$3,434 due to proceeds from the sale of shares under the "atthe-market", or ATM, program, compared to cash generated of \$6,619 due to exercise of warrants during the three months ended September 30, 2019.
+During the three-months ended December 31, 2020, the Corporation's financing activities provided cash totaling \$19,745 due to proceeds from the sale of shares under the "at-the-market", or ATM, program, compared to cash generated of \$7,117 due to proceeds from the sale of shares under the "at-the-market" and the exercise of warrants during the three months ended December 31, 2019.

-During the six-months ended September 30, 2020, the Corporation's financing activities provided cash totaling \$5,067 due to proceeds from the sale of shares under the "at-the-market", or ATM, program, compared to cash generated of \$6,619 due to exercise of warrants during the six months ended September 30, 2019.
+During the nine-months ended December 31, 2020, the Corporation's financing activities provided cash totaling \$24,812 due to proceeds from the sale of shares under the "at-the-market", or ATM, program, compared to cash generated of \$13,713 due to proceeds from the sale of shares under the "at-the-market" and due to the proceeds from due to exercise of warrants during the nine months ended December 31, 2019.

-On June 29, 2020, we filed a registration statement on Form S-3 with the SEC to register up to US\$200 million of common shares, warrants and units that may be offered and sold by us from time to time.
+On June 29, 2020, we filed a registration statement on Form S-3 with the SEC to register up to US \$200 million of common shares, warrants and units that may be offered and sold by us from time to time.
 The Registration Statement was declared effective by the SEC on July 7, 2020.